namancdr/namancdr/README.md

 - 🌱 Exploring new technologies
 - 💼 Working as a Freelance Full-Stack Web Developer.
 - 🤔 Constantly learning more & more about new web technologies.
-- ✍️ Pursuing Esports, Game Development and Blog Writing as hobbies/side hustles.
+- ✍️ Pursuing Esports and writing articles as hobbies/side hustles.